microsoft/terraform-provider-power-platform/CLI.md

 - For non-windows platforms, CLI will store the cache in `/home/<user>/.local/share/Microsoft/TerraformPowerPlatformProvider/terraform_power_platform_cache.dat` and **will not be** encrypted.
 Only `chmod 600` will be applied to the file.

-- When using Terraform Power Platform Provider with `user_cli="true"` provider configuration option, it is important to note that if you login with CLI using different accounts/tenants only **first account from the list will be used in the provider**.
+- When using Terraform Power Platform Provider with `use_cli="true"` provider configuration option, it is important to note that if you login with CLI using different accounts/tenants only **first account from the list will be used in the provider**.
 If you want to use different account/tenant, you need to remove the cache file and login again.